History of the Portuguese Communist Party: From the 13th Congress to the present

 In the following European election of 2004, the CDU managed to keep its two MEPs, after claiming 9.1% of the vote.
 The two members of the European Parliament, Ilda Figueiredo and Pedro Guerreiro sit in the European United Left - Nordic Green Left group.

 The most recent Congress, the seventeenth, in November 2004, elected Jerónimo de Sousa, a former metallurgical worker, as the new General Secretary and analyzed the political situation since the last congress in 2000.
 It also reaffirmed the program adopted in the 12th Congress.
 Minor changes in the statutes, such as considering the official website as the Party's official press or adapting the voting methods to the new laws that made voting by showing hands illegal, were also introduced.
 In January 2005, the right-wing majority in the parliament was dissolved and a new legislative election was held.
 The Party raised its share of the vote and is now represented in the parliament by 12 MPs of 230, after receiving about 430,000 votes.

 Álvaro Cunhal died on 13 June 2005 after being away from the public eye for several years.
 Two days later, 250,000 people gathered in Lisbon to attend to his funeral, one of the largest funerals in Portuguese history.

 After the last local election, in 2021, in which the Party lost the presidency of 5 municipalities, the Portuguese Communist Party holds the leadership of 18 (of 308) municipalities, most of them in Alentejo and Setúbal, and has leadership of hundreds of civil parishes, and local assembly members.
 The local administration of the PCP often concerns itself with issues such as preventing privatization of the water supply, funding culture and education, providing access to sports and promoting health, facilitating participatory democracy and preventing corruption.
 The presence of the Greens in the coalition also keeps an eye on environmental issues such as recycling and water treatment.

 The Party's work still follows the program set forth by "Advanced Democracy for the 21st Century".
-Issues like the decriminalization of abortion, workers rights, the increasing fees for the Health Service and Education, the erosion of the social safety net, low salaries and pensions, imperialism and war, and solidarity with other countries such as Iraq, Afghanistan, Palestine, Cuba, and the Basque Country are constant concerns in the Party's agenda.
+Issues like the decriminalization of abortion, workers rights, the increasing fees for the Health Service and Education, the erosion of the social safety net, low salaries and pensions, imperialism and war, and solidarity with other countries such as Cuba, and the Basque Country are constant concerns in the Party's agenda.

 From the election of 2015 until the failure to pass the government budget in 2021, the Party supported the government of António Costa together with the Left Bloc.
 In the elections of 2022 the Socialist Party won an absolute majority and the PCP and Left Bloc returned to opposition.